Aly Khan

-Prince Ali Salman Aga Khan (13 June 1911 – 12 May 1960), known as Aly Khan, was a Pakistani diplomat of Iranian and Italian descent.
-He was the son of the Aga Khan III, and the father of Aga Khan IV.
+Aly Salomone Khan (13 June 1911 – 12 May 1960) was a Pakistani Ismaili sayyid who served as Pakistan's ambassador to the United Nations.
+He was the son of Sultan Muhammad Shah (Aga Khan III), and the father of Karim al-Husseini (Aga Khan IV).

 A socialite, racehorse owner and jockey, he was the third husband of actress Rita Hayworth.
-After being passed over for succession as Aga Khan, he served as the Permanent Representative of Pakistan to the United Nations from 1958 to 1960, where he became a vice president of the General Assembly.
+After being passed over for succession as the Aga Khan, he served as the Permanent Representative of Pakistan to the United Nations from 1958 to 1960, where he became a vice president of the General Assembly.

-His first name was typically spelled "Aly" in the press.
-The titles of prince and princess, which are claimed by children of the Aga Khan by virtue of their descent from the Qajar king Fath Ali Shah of the Persian Qajar dynasty, were recognized as courtesy titles by the British government in 1938.